-- 1.13 Implementation guidance for the financial services industry is provided by the JMLSG. - 1.14 No single UK body has overall responsibility for combating financial crime.
-Responsibilities are set out in Appendix I. - Regulation 3 (1) 1.15 The ML Regulations apply to a range of specified firms undertaking business in the UK.
-POCA and the Terrorism Act consolidated, updated and reformed the scope of UK AML/CTF legislation to apply it to any dealings in criminal or terrorist property.
-The UK financial sanctions regime imposes additional obligations on firms.
-Thus, in considering their statutory obligations, firms need to think in terms of involvement with any crime or terrorist activity. - UKAnti-money 1.16 Firms should be aware of the UK's strategy document The financial laundering and challenge to crime and terrorism, issued jointly by HM Treasury, terrorist finance Home Office, SOCA (now the NCA) and the Foreign Office, - see strategy, www.hm-28 February 2007 treasury.gov.uk/media/C/B/financialchallenge crime 280207.pdf which sets out why it is important to combat money laundering and terrorist financing.
-The strategy document notes that the Government's objectives are to use financial measures to: - deter crime and terrorism in the first place by increasing the risk and lowering the reward faced by perpetrators; - detect the criminal or terrorist abuse of the financial system; and - disrupt criminal and terrorist activity to save lives and hold the guilty to account. - 1.17 In order to deliver these objectives successfully, the government believes action in this area must be underpinned by the three key organising principles that were first set out in the 2004 AML Strategy (see www.hm-treasury.gov.uk/media/D57/97/D579755E-BCDC- D4B3-19632628BD485787.pdf): - effectiveness making maximum impact on the criminal and terrorist threat: - build knowledge of criminal and terrorist threats to drive continuous improvement - make the best use of the financial tools we have, by making sure that all stakeholders make the maximum use of the opportunities provided by financial tools, including those to recover criminal assets - proportionality so that the benefits of intervention are justified and that they outweigh the costs: - o entrench the risk-based approach - reduce the burdens on citizens and business created by crime and security measures to the minimum required to protect their security - engagement so that all stakeholders in government and the private sector, at home and abroad, work collaboratively in partnership: - work collaboratively across the AML/CTF community, including to share data to reduce harm
+Firms should be aware of the UK's strategy document The financial challenge to crime and terrorism, issued in 2007 jointly by HM Treasury, Home Office, SOCA (now the NCA) and the Foreign Office, which sets out why it is important to combat money laundering and terrorist financing.
+The strategy document notes that the Government's objectives are to use financial measures to:

-• engage international partners to deliver a global solution to a global problem
+- ➤ deter crime and terrorism in the first place by increasing the risk and lowering the reward faced by perpetrators; - detect the criminal or terrorist abuse of the financial system; and - disrupt criminal and terrorist activity to save lives and hold the guilty to account. - 1.17 In order to deliver these objectives successfully, the government believes action in this area must be underpinned by the three key organising principles that were first set out in the 2004 AML Strategy: - > effectiveness making maximum impact on the criminal and terrorist threat: - o build knowledge of criminal and terrorist threats to drive continuous improvement - make the best use of the financial tools we have, by making sure that all stakeholders make the maximum use of the opportunities provided by financial tools, including those to recover criminal assets - proportionality so that the benefits of intervention are justified and that they outweigh the costs: - o entrench the risk-based approach - o reduce the burdens on citizens and business created by crime and security measures to the minimum required to protect their security - engagement so that all stakeholders in government and the private sector, at home and abroad, work collaboratively in partnership: - o work collaboratively across the AML/CTF community, including to share data to reduce harm - engage international partners to deliver a global solution to a global problem